anshuku/anshuku/README.md

 <ul>
 <li>🌍  I'm based out of Bengaluru</li>
 <li>✉️  You can contact me at <a href="anshukumar75415@gmail.com">anshukumar75415@gmail.com</a></li>
-<li>🧠 I am an open-source enthusiast and a Full-Stack developer along with other skills like C, C++, and Python.</li>
+<li>🧠 I am an open-source enthusiast and a Full-Stack Java developer along with other skills like Python, Angular, React, C++, Machine Learning, etc.</li>
-<li>🌱 I’m currently focusing on DSA.</li>
+<li>🌱 I’m currently focusing on DSA and Problem-Solving.</li>
-<li>👯 I’m looking forward to being a part of various interesting projects.</li>
+<li>👨🏻‍💻 I’m looking forward to becoming a part of various interesting projects.</li>
 <li>🤝 I’m eager to know about opportunities that will help me to expand my potential.</li>
 </ul>